 In short, I’m just waiting to scream, “They’re baaaaccck,” when my mast cells blow up my body.
 In the meantime, I’m going crawl across my condo and stuff another jalapeño tamale in my face.

-I am still in full remission taking 100mg doxycycline a day, in addition to a basic mix of first line treatment.
+I am still in remission taking doxycycline daily, in addition to a basic mix of first line treatment.
 I can eat and do whatever I want.
-When I tapered down to 50mg, I started to have symptoms.
-I also stopped my dysautonomia medication because I no longer have symptoms and my resting heart rate is consistently 71 bpm or lower!
+When I tapered down the doxycycline, I started to have symptoms.
+I have stopped my dysautonomia medication because I no longer have symptoms and my resting heart rate is consistently 71 bpm or lower!

-According to a mast cell specialist, a small subset of MCAS patients have also experienced reduced symptoms with doxycycline and there’s research to explain it.
+According to a mast cell specialist, a small subset of MCAS patients have also experienced reduced symptoms with doxycycline due to its anti-inflammatory properties.

 My Lone Star tick test came back negative for the following: